Some Extra Notes for Parents

 If a participant becomes ill or injured, the leaders will do whatever is necessary to preserve the participant’s health and safety including, without limitation, obtaining medical treatment at parents’ expense.
 This could include transporting the participant back to his home for medical reasons.
 Parents agree to pay or reimburse any extra expenses incurred on the participant’s behalf.
 Trip insurance is available from private companies that could cover special travel arrangements and medical care.

 Please let us know if there are any medical, emotional, or educational conditions that would necessitate special consideration and care during the trip.
 A “permission to treat” form will be required as is a “release of liability.”
 There will be some activities through outside vendors such as zip lines, etc. that will also require waivers.
 All forms will be sent to you in early spring.

 More You Should Know

-There's a lot to read here, but please take the time to read this!
+There's a lot to take in here, but please take the time to read this!

-The application notes that all participants must be fully vaccinated against Covid including any age-appropriate boosters.
-In addition, should there be a new vaccine that has been approved even for emergency use authorization by the CDC...this too will be required if necessitated by the airlines or other vendors.
-Failure to have these vaccines (if there are new requirements) will not forgive the deposit or fee if your son cancels after February 21, 2023.
+Is the trips goes, failure to have these vaccines (if there are new requirements) will not forgive the deposit or fee if your son cancels after February 21, 2024.
 It might be required that your son bring his original Covid vaccination record card if we find out that vendors will require this.
 Again, as of July 2023 - we're not anticipating any issues.